Willard M. Sweetser Papers, 1898-2008 (bulk 1921-1956): Finding Aid

 Biography of Willard M. Sweetser

-Willard M. Sweetser, son of Willard B. Sweetser, was born in Portland, Maine on June 9, 1902.
+Willard M. Sweetser, son of Willard B. Sweetser, was born in Gray, Maine on June 9, 1902.
 After one year of study at the Severn School in Severna Park, Maryland, Sweetser entered the United States Naval Academy in 1922.

 Following graduation from the Naval Academy on June 3, 1926, Sweetser was assigned to U.S.S.
 Marblehead (Light Cruiser: CL-12).
 During this assignment, Sweetser attended Naval Aviation School in Hampton, Virginia and Torpedo School in Newport, Rhode Island.
 After completing Torpedo School, he was transferred to U.S.S.
 Charles Ausburn (Destroyer: DD-294).
 In January 1929, Sweetser was assigned to U.S.S.
 Lexington (Aircraft Carrier: CV-2).